4eversr/ioBroker.yahoo-stock-market/README.md

 # ioBroker.yahoo-stock-market (Community Fork)

-⚠️ **Dies ist ein Community-Fork mit Bugfixes.**

-Das Original-Projekt wurde zuletzt im Jahr 2024 gewartet.
+⚠️ **This is a community fork with bugfixes.**

+The original project has not been updated since 2024.
+This fork addresses the following issues:
-Dieser Fork behebt den Fehler "SyntaxError: Unexpected token 'T', "Too Many Requests"" und stelllt auf die neue Yahoo Api 2 v3 um.
+- Fixes the error: `SyntaxError: Unexpected token 'T', "Too Many Requests"`
+- Migrates to the new Yahoo Finance API v2/v3

 ## Installation